QuantConnect/lean-cli/README.md

   Optimize a project in the cloud.

+  An interactive prompt will be shown to configure the optimizer.

   PROJECT must be the name or id of the project to optimize.

-  An interactive prompt will be shown to configure the optimizer.
-If --target is given the command runs in non- interactive mode.
-In this mode the CLI does not prompt for input and the following options become required:
-  --target, --target-direction, --parameter, --node and --parallel-nodes.

-  In non-interactive mode the --parameter option can be provided multiple times to configure multiple parameters:
-  - --parameter <name> <min value> <max value> <step size>
-  - --parameter my-first-parameter 1 10 0.5 --parameter my-second-parameter 20 30 5

-  In non-interactive mode the --constraint option can be provided multiple times to configure multiple constraints:
-  - --constraint "<statistic> <operator> <value>"
-  - --constraint "Sharpe Ratio >= 0.5" --constraint "Drawdown < 0.25"

   If the project that has to be optimized has been pulled to the local drive with `lean cloud pull` it is possible to use the --push option to push local modifications to the cloud before running the optimization.

 Options:
-  --target TEXT                   The target statistic of the optimization --target-direction [min|max]    Whether the target must be minimized or maximized --parameter <TEXT FLOAT FLOAT FLOAT>...
-                                  The 'parameter min max step' pairs configuring the parameters to optimize --constraint TEXT               The 'statistic operator value' pairs configuring the constraints of the optimization --node [O2-8|O4-12|O8-16]       The node type to run the optimization on --parallel-nodes INTEGER        The number of nodes that may be run in parallel --name TEXT                     The name of the optimization (a random one is generated if not specified) --push                          Push local modifications to the cloud before starting the optimization --verbose                       Enable debug logging --help                          Show this message and exit.
+  --name TEXT  The name of the optimization (a random one is generated if not specified) --push       Push local modifications to the cloud before starting the optimization --verbose    Enable debug logging
+  --help       Show this message and exit.
 ```

 _See code: [lean/commands/cloud/optimize.py](lean/commands/cloud/optimize.py)_